yssource/rhai/README.md

 | **Dynamic** (i.e. can be anything)              | `rhai::Dynamic`                                                                                      |
 | **System** (current configuration)              | `rhai::INT` (`i32` or `i64`),<br/>`rhai::FLOAT` (`f32` or `f64`)                                     |

-All types are treated strictly separate by Rhai, meaning that `i32` and `i64` and `u32` are completely different; you cannot even add them together.
+All types are treated strictly separate by Rhai, meaning that `i32` and `i64` and `u32` are completely different - they even cannot be added together.
+This is very similar to Rust.

 The default integer type is `i64`.
-If you do not need any other integer type, you can enable the [`only_i64`] feature.
+If other integer types are not needed, it is possible to exclude them and make a smaller build with the [`only_i64`] feature.

-If you only need 32-bit integers, you can enable the [`only_i32`] feature and remove support for all integer types other than `i32` including `i64`.
+If only 32-bit integers are needed, enabling the [`only_i32`] feature will remove support for all integer types other than `i32`, including `i64`.
-This is useful on 32-bit systems where using 64-bit integers incurs a performance penalty.
+This is useful on 32-bit systems where using 64-bit integers incur a performance penalty.

-If you do not need floating-point, enable the [`no_float`] feature to remove support.
+If no floating-point is needed, use the [`no_float`] feature to remove support.

 Value conversions
 -----------------

 There is a `to_float` function to convert a supported number to an `f64`, and a `to_int` function to convert a supported number to `i64` and that's about it.
-For other conversions you can register your own conversion functions.
+For other conversions, register custom conversion functions.

 There is also a `type_of` function to detect the type of a value.